Collab4Sloth/Documentation/doc/docs/Started/HowTo/Simple/index.md

 Different type of boundary conditions can be mixed as detailed in the [Boundary Conditions section of the user manual](../../../Documentation/User/BoundaryConditions/index.md).

 !!! warning "On the consistency of the indices of the boundaries"
     `MFEM v4.7` provides new features for referring to boundary attribute numbers.
 Such an improvement is not yet implemented in `SLOTH`.
-Consequently, users must take care to the consistency of the indices used in the input data file with the indices defined when building the mesh with `GMSH`.
+Consequently, users must take care to the consistency of the indices used in the test file with the indices defined when building the mesh with `GMSH`.

-!!! example "Input data file with the mesh and the boundary conditions"
+!!! example "Test file with the mesh and the boundary conditions"

     ```c++ hl_lines="28-34"
     //---------------------------------------